knpuniversity/drupal-under-the-hood/knpu/webprofiler.md

 ## Reverse Engineering an Admin Page

 Now that we have this, click on the admin "Structure" page.
 Obviously, this page comes from Drupal.
 But how does it work?
-Go down to teh toolbar and hover over the 200 status code.
+Go down to the toolbar and hover over the 200 status code.
 Ha!
 This tells us exactly what controller renders this page.
 If you see the `D\s\C` stuff, that stands for `Drupal\System\Controller`.
-The web profiler tries to shorten things: ust Hover over this syntax to see the full class name.
+The web profiler tries to shorten things: just Hover over this syntax to see the full class name.

 If you wanted to reverse engineer this page, you could!
 I'll use the keyboard shortcut `shift+shift` to search the project for `SystemController`.
 Here's the class!
 Now,